bobbingwide/SB/README.md

 For other articles see the [Fizzie theme's readme](https://github.com/bobbingwide/fizzie/blob/main/README.md)

 For some other FSE themes see [WP-a2z FSE themes](https://blocks.wp-a2z.org/oik-themes)

 ## Brief development history

 SB is my second attempt at creating a Full Site Editing theme using Gutenberg.
+Hence the subtitle Second Byte.

 I started creating it for the third call for testing for the #fse-outreach-experiment
 * [FSE Program Testing Call #3: Create a fun & custom 404 page](https://make.wordpress.org/test/2021/03/09/fse-program-testing-call-3-create-a-fun-custom-404-page/)

-In some respects, even though it should consist of fewer templates and templates parts, SB will be harder to achieve since there is some PHP logic for the home page which I imagine will be more than tricky to implement without overriding server side logic.
+In some respects, even though it should consist of fewer templates and templates parts, SB will be harder to achieve since there is some PHP logic for the home page which I imagine will be more than tricky to implement.
+I believe I will need to find a method to override server side logic for the query loop blocks.

 Now I think about it, I reckon I can implement a solution.
 I supposed I'd better design it first.

 So I'm going to stop writing this and continue with the "programmming".

+BTW.
+The Seriously Bonkers site is a direct spin off from a fun distraction played by members of a development team on a project started 30 years ago called Silver Bullet.

+It was my manager's idea to call the project Silver Bullet; he'd read [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet) and wanted to attempt to disprove the main premise.
+Our plan was to implement a complicated client-server solution using some advanced tools in far less time than originally estimated.

+The Silver Bullet project itself didn't fail.
+But it wasn't completed either; the plug was pulled on the parent product.

+We had a lot of fun on the project, and even more fun collecting the SB's that now make up the fascinating website.

+Silver Bullet was being developed using bleeding edge technology.
+30 years on Second Byte is "still bleeding".